-Aims of the Communication Program
+Aims of Communication

 Courses in communication are designed to create an appreciation for communication theory and practice, to develop communication skills and techniques, and to promote best practices.
 Courses prepare students for professional life and post-graduate education.
-The Department's goal is to create a learning environment which promotes effective written and oral communication skills, integrity, and critical thinking.
+The Department's goal is to create a learning environment which promotes effective written, oral and visual, communication skills, integrity, and critical thinking.